ky66/ROBIN/data/README.md

-Fetch data from figshare as described in the main github README.md file
+Fetch data from figshare as described in the main github README.md file.